Advertisements for Myself: Reception

-David Brooks of the New York Times cited the book as an example of a then-emergent and now-ubiquitous culture of self-exposure and self-love that stands in stark contrast to the humility that exemplified America at the close of World War II.
+David Brooks of the NewNovels," page,478).
+York Times cited the book as an example of a then-emergent and now-ubiquitous culture of self-exposure and self-love that stands in stark contrast to the humility that exemplified America at the close of World War II.

 Cultural influence

 While not initially famous to the overall public, Advertisements for Myself appealed to a genre of people who were considered outcasts in society.
 For those who enjoyed the collection, it was described as having "won the admiration of a younger generation seeking alternative styles of life and art."
 The younger generation, at the time, found it inspirational.
 Many also believed that this work "gave Mailer a new audience and set the stage for the sixties" as it gave way to a new movement through the voices of the younger generation.
 It would later be considered the peak of Mailer's literary career, often being cited as his most remembered work.

 According to historian Douglas Brinkley, a close friend of writer Hunter S. Thompson, Advertisements for Myself served as a model for Thompson's first anthology, The Great Shark Hunt (1979).